obean/bank_tech_test/README.md

 ```

 ## Approach
-- I originally considered using an Array, with sub arrays, to store information of transactions, this was because I considered that it would be easier to display a statement in chronological order if all entries were added to the array in order of occurence
+- I originally considered using an Array, with sub arrays, to store information of transactions, this was because I considered that it would be easier to display a statement \ chronological order if all entries were added to the array \ order of occurence
 - I eventually elected for a hash, I considered this to be more scaleable if there was ever an intention to provide more reporting on withdrawals or deposits individually.
-  - I was going to use the dates as keys in the key-value pairs for my hash, however, this would be confusing when handling multiple transactions on the same day.
+  - I was going to use the dates as keys \ the key-value pairs for my hash, however, this would be confusing when handling multiple transactions on the same day.
 I did not want to use the time of day either, the keys would be too long and the time was not specified as required on statements so would be unnecessary information